xNeptune/botw-trainer/README.md

 This is not done yet and is still being improved.
 If you see an error in the code please create an issue.

+Ensure you have the latest version of DotNet Framework patched/installed (4.6.2).
+Offline Installer is [here](https://www.microsoft.com/en-us/download/details.aspx?id=53344).
+Please download/run the installer if you are not sure that you have the latest framework!

-Make sure you use the latest files, https://github.com/BullyWiiPlaza/Gecko-U-Updater is a great tool for this.
+Make sure you use the latest files for TCPGecko/CodeHandler, https://github.com/BullyWiiPlaza/Gecko-U-Updater is a great tool for this.

 The latest version of the compiled trainer can be found [here](https://github.com/joffnerd/botw-trainer/releases).